Annual Review of Microbiology

 The Annual Review of Microbiology is a peer-reviewed academic journal that publishes review articles about microbiology.
 It was first published in 1947 as the third journal title released by Annual Reviews.
 It covers significant developments in the field of microbiology, including the study of bacteria, archaea, viruses, and unicellular eukaryotes.
 As of 2020, it has had four editors, with Charles E. Clifton and L. Nicholas Ornston serving more than twenty years each.
 The current editor is Susan Gottesman.
+As of 2023, it is being published as open access, under the Subscribe to Open model.